GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeRules.rst

                      getDataContext() );

-      // Exemple 3, using multiple DataContext because the error is related with multiple objects GEOS_THROW_IF( m_isThermal && !isFluidModelThermal,
+      // Exemple 3, using multiple DataContext because the error is related with multiple objects
+      // The first ones are considered the highest priority.
+      GEOS_THROW_IF( m_isThermal && !isFluidModelThermal,
                      GEOS_FMT( "CompositionalMultiphaseBase {}: the thermal option is enabled in the solver, but the fluid model {} is incompatible with the thermal option", getDataContext(), fluid.getDataContext() ),